Smith-Cotton High School

 Smith-Cotton High School is a public high school in Sedalia, Missouri, in the United States.
 The school serves students in grades 9–12 in the Sedalia 200 School District.
 The current principal is Wade Norton.
-Athletic teams are known as the Tigers, and the school colors are black and gold.
+Athletic teams are known as the Tigers and Lady Tigers, and the school colors are black and gold.

 History

 SCHS was named after Sarah Smith Cotton, a prominent member of the early Sedalia community.
 The land on which one of her previous houses stood was used for the original building.
 The first year of consolidated grade 9-12 education at SCHS was the 1925-1926 school year.
 An approved 1946 referendum brought a gymnasium/cafeteria and additional classrooms.

 Athletics

 Smith-Cotton features a variety of sports, featuring Football, Basketball, Baseball, Softball, Volleyball, and Track.
 Smith-Cotton formerly competed in the West Central Conference but later was a founding member in the Central Missouri Activities Conference.

 Extracurricular activities

 Smith-Cotton has a competitive FIRST Robotics Competition team, "Team SCREAM".

 The school also has a Junior Reserve Officer Training Corps (JROTC), known as Tiger Battalion.